tailucas/event-processor/README.md

 * Collects heartbeat messages from devices on a configured [RabbitMQ][rabbit-url] exchange to automatically register the device as an event input or output.
 A device can advertise both input and output devices on the same event source.
 * Shows available output devices on a Web UI dashboard.
 Devices can be enabled (i.e. will trigger configured outputs) via either a button on the web page, or a configured schedule.
 The Web UI dashboard can be configured for reachability across either a free-tier [ngrok][ngrok-url] tunnel or via [Tailscale](https://tailscale.com/) if your network already has this set up.
 * Shows available input-to-output linking options on the Web UI.
 Any known input/output combination can be created meaning that for a given set of inputs, a list of possible outputs is possible.
+Configuration is saved to a local [SQLite][sqlite-url] database, the schema for which can be found [here](https://github.com/tailucas/event-processor/blob/master/config/db_schema.sql).
 * Processes input messages and directs output triggers according to the configuration.
-* A built-in *output* exists in the form of a Telegram bot.
+* A built-in *sms* output device type exists in the form of a Telegram bot.
+Optional fallback via SNS is supported.
 * Supports MQTT messages with [mDash][mdash-url] device discovery.
-* A crude audit trail exists in both AWS DynamoDB and InfluxDB.
+* A crude audit trail exists in the local database.
+* Updates from *meter* device types are written to a configured InfluxDB bucket.

 This application extends my own [boilerplate application][baseapp-url] hosted in [docker hub][baseapp-image-url] and takes its own git submodule dependency on my own [package][pylib-url].

 ### Package Structure

 This application has grown organically over a number of years, and so a fair amount of code has been factored out.
 The diagrams below show both the class inheritance structure.
-Here is the relationship between this project and my [package][pylib-url] submodule.
-Not everything is included for brevity, such as the SQLAlchemy data-access-object classes, but those are mostly self-explanatory.
+Here is the relationship between this project and my [pylib][pylib-url] submodule.
+For brevity, not everything is included such as the SQLAlchemy data-access-object classes, but those are mostly self-explanatory.
 These are the non-obvious relationships.

 ![classes](/../../../../tailucas/tailucas.github.io/blob/main/assets/event-processor/event-processor_classes.png)

-* `EventProcessor` is responsible for the [main application loop](https://github.com/tailucas/event-processor/blob/master/app/__main__.py#L746-L792) and inherits [RabbitMQ][rabbit-url] message handling.
+* `EventProcessor` is responsible for the [main application loop](https://github.com/tailucas/event-processor/blob/master/app/__main__.py#L746-L792) and inherits [RabbitMQ][rabbit-url] message handling from `MQConnection`.
-* `MQConnection` is responsible for connection to the RabbitMQ exchange and does channel management, error handing and shutdown semantics.
-Inherits `AppThread` for [thread tracking](https://github.com/tailucas/pylib/blob/ac05d39592c2264143ec4a37fe76b7e0369515bd/pylib/app.py#L15) and `Closable` to [track and shutdown](https://github.com/tailucas/pylib/blob/ac05d39592c2264143ec4a37fe76b7e0369515bd/pylib/zmq.py#L46) all [ZeroMQ][zmq-url] sockets.
+* `MQConnection` is responsible for connection to the RabbitMQ exchange and does channel management, error handing and shutdown.
+It inherits `AppThread` for [thread tracking](https://github.com/tailucas/pylib/blob/ac05d39592c2264143ec4a37fe76b7e0369515bd/pylib/app.py#L15) and `Closable` to [track and shutdown](https://github.com/tailucas/pylib/blob/ac05d39592c2264143ec4a37fe76b7e0369515bd/pylib/zmq.py#L46) all [ZeroMQ][zmq-url] sockets.
 * `TBot`: Represents a Telegram bot wrapper that conforms to their `asyncio` paradigm.

 See the diagram below for an example about how ZeroMQ is [used](https://github.com/tailucas/pylib/blob/ac05d39592c2264143ec4a37fe76b7e0369515bd/pylib/app.py#L26) as a message relay between threads.

 ![comms](/../../../../tailucas/tailucas.github.io/blob/main/assets/event-processor/event-processor_zmq_sockets.png)

-* `HeartbeatFilter`: This is one of a variety uses of ZeroMQ for internal message passing between threads in my applications.
+* `HeartbeatFilter`: This is one of a variety of uses of ZeroMQ for internal message passing between threads in my applications.
 My [post][blog-url] goes into more detail.
-The filter is used as a [relay](https://github.com/tailucas/event-processor/blob/fa94393b835efa5de312ec182ba7dbae73bd60a3/app/__main__.py#L1732-L1749) for incoming devices messages.
-A message arrives from an MQTT or RabbitMQ event source, and then is forwarded to the filter to update its inventory of device-specific hearbeats.
+The filter is used as a [relay](https://github.com/tailucas/event-processor/blob/fa94393b835efa5de312ec182ba7dbae73bd60a3/app/__main__.py#L1732-L1749) for incoming devices messages: A message arrives from an MQTT or RabbitMQ event source, and then is forwarded to the filter to update its inventory of device-specific hearbeats.
 Thereafter, the message is forwarded to the `EventProcessor` instance for normal processing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>